BobKlaas/Veri/README.md

 **Output:** deepest, 9; depth, 3

 ### Solution
 Solution Language: Javascript (Vanilla)
-Instructions: Run index.html in a web browser with the javascript console open.
+Instructions: Run index.html in a web browser and use the UI to generate facts about your Binary Search Tree (BST).

 ### Methods:
 You may call several custom methods on the Tree class.